nodejs/node/doc/contributing/maintaining-shared-library-support.md

 For regular Node.js builds, native addons rely on symbols exported by the node executable.
-As a result any pre-built binaries will expect symbols from the executable instead of the shared libary itself.
+As a result any pre-built binaries will expect symbols from the executable instead of the shared library itself.

 The current node executable wrapper addresses this by ensuring that node.lib from node.exe does not get generated